alric05/openai-cua-sample-app/README.md

 python cli.py --computer local-playwright
 ```

+### Analytics logging

+Every run of the CLI writes interaction analytics to a JSONL file under the
+`logs/` directory.
+Each user prompt and the model's subsequent actions (such as
+computer interactions, reasoning, and messages) are recorded along with timing
+information and any screenshots in base64 format.
+These logs can be used to
+compare the behaviour of multiple agents running in parallel or to perform
+custom analysis of agent activity.

 > [!NOTE]
 > The first time you run this, if you haven't used Playwright before, you will be prompted to install dependencies.
 Execute the command suggested, which will depend on your OS.